annechanchan/KubeScrape_PrometheusManifests/README.md

 ## KubeScrape
 KubeScrape is XXX. <High level overview about the project.>

 Please visit the below github release repository to download the KubeScrape application with one-click and try our K8 visualizer for yourself!
 Our team would love to hear your feedback and suggestions for enhancements.
+Please leave a star to help support our work!

 [KubeScrape](https://github.com/oslabs-beta/KubeScrape) | [![GitHub stars](https://img.shields.io/github/stars/oslabs-beta/KubeScrape?style=social&label=Star&)](https://github.com/oslabs-beta/KubeScrape/)